"Did you hear!? They're back! They're already back!"

 She felt her beloved's fingers tighten, and she squeezed back while trying to hide her painful grimace.

-"--when the situation changed during the Battle of Parchim, Pascal modified the orders he was sending to the Reiter artillery-mages to bombard a weak spot the enemy revealed in their line.
+"--When the situation changed during the Battle of Parchim, Pascal modified the orders he was sending to the Reiter artillery-mages to bombard a weak spot the enemy revealed in their line.
+It threw the entire Northmen front into confusion just before the decisive charge hammered into their line.
 Marshal von Moltewitz gave him due credit of course, but also publicly reprimanded him for overriding command orders.
 Yet when the King heard about it... he personally promoted and knighted that prick."

 Both of the men groaned.

 "Great, leave it to the King to undo our Field Marshal's brilliance.
 That princeling needs to be taken down a notch and even his father knows it..."
-Reynald's mood plummeted straight to grumpy, and not even a serious case of childhood hero worship for the elder von Moltewitz could rebound it.
+Reynald's mood plummeted straight to grumpy, and not even his hero worship for the elder von Moltewitz could rebound it.
 Then, as he opened the last door along the corridor and turned into the theater-like classroom: "and speak of the devil, our Runelord's new celebrity status is already taking effect."

 It didn't take familiarity to spot Pascal.
-Even with eyes shut, he still sat with a regal poise that cleared all doubts.
+Even with eyes shut and arms crossed, he still sat with a regal poise that cleared all doubts.
 Framed by soft golden curls just long enough to cover his ears, his broad yet lean build gave his polished military uniform the best look a propaganda poster could seek.

 But that wasn't what naturally made him the center of attention.
 Sitting on the front row's left wing, he was surrounded by a semicircle of girls, all of whom sat at least two arms' length away yet kept him in their sight.
 Meanwhile, over half the men scattered across the room, and quite a few women as well, looked toward him with scowling faces.